joshbegley/nyt-latest/previous.md

 **After a Lull, Agents Conduct a Big Immigration Raid in L.A.**\
-`A rented Pensketruck was used to ferry agents to the Home Depot where the raid was conducted, days after an appeals court upheld an order limiting some enforcement tactics.`\
+`A rented Penske truck was used to ferry agents to the Home Depot where the raid was conducted, days after an appeals court upheld an order limiting some enforcement tactics.`\
 https://nytimes.com/2025/08/06/us/los-angeles-immigration-raid.html

 **NFLPA's David White to players: Rebuilding 'damaged trust' a top priority**\